BALAJI24092001/Machine-Learning/AI/README.md

 The term means that the strategies have no additional information about states beyond that provided in the problem definition.
 All they can do is generate successors and distinguish a goal state from a non-goal state.
 All search strategies are distinguished by the order in which nodes are expanded.

+---

 #### Breadth-first Search

-Breadth-first search is a complete search algorithm, guaranteeing that it will find a solution if one exists by exploring all nodes at each level of the search tree.
+Breadth-first search is a <u>**complete search algorithm**</u>, guaranteeing that it will find a solution if one exists by exploring all nodes at each level of the search tree.

 - It ensures optimality in terms of finding the shallowest goal node, but it may not always find the optimal solution in terms of the least-cost path if edge costs are not uniform.
   <br>
 - The algorithm generates all shallower nodes before deeper ones, making it inefficient in terms of time and memory when the search tree is deep.
   <br>
-- The use of a **FIFO queue** for the frontier ensures that new nodes are always deeper than their parents, maintaining the breadth-first exploration strategy.
+- The use of a <u>**FIFO queue (Queue DS)**</u> for the frontier ensures that new nodes are always deeper than their parents, maintaining the breadth-first exploration strategy.
   <br>
 - Breadth-first search applies the goal test when a node is generated, ensuring that any found goal node is indeed the shallowest one, eliminating the need to compare multiple shallow goal nodes.